Rodenstock/cnxt-connector-client-dotnet4/docs/SessionsApi.md

             try
             {
                 // Imports a B2BOptic XML document defined by the session ID.
-This B2BOptic XML document is assigned to an existing session via the defined session ID or assigned to this patient as a new session via the specified first name, last name, or date of birth of the patient.
+This B2BOptic XML document is assigned to an existing session via the defined session ID or assigned to this patient as a new session via the specified id of the session and specified first name, last name, or date of birth of the patient.
                 List<string> result = apiInstance.ImportB2BOptic(id, body, state);
                 Debug.WriteLine(result);
             }